mcasarini/Bioinformatics15ECTS/README.md

 In parallel, **FOLH1** (folate hydrolase 1), which encodes the prostate-specific membrane antigen (PSMA), was investigated in **PRAD**, the most common prostate cancer subtype known for its tumor aggressiveness and molecular heterogeneity.
 FOLH1 is clinically important because PSMA is widely used as a diagnostic imaging target and an emerging therapeutic target in prostate cancer.
 Furthermore, variation in FOLH1 expression has been associated with tumor heterogeneity, disease progression, and clinically relevant molecular subtypes.

 ### workflow
-I started with the study of TCGA-PanCancer cohort in R to understand the properties of the different cancer types focusing on FOLH1 gene to understand how this gene is expressed across all cancer types.
-Then, I have deepened the analysis in TCGA-PAAD and TCGA-PRAD.
-The core of the analysis was made on real samples using syngeneic mice tumour data named MTK25.
+I started with the study of TCGA-PanCancer cohort in R focusing on FOLH1 gene to understand how this gene is expressed across all cancer types.
+Then, I have deepened the analysis in TCGA-PAAD and TCGA-PRAD specifically to understand the role of PINK1 in PAAD and the role of FOLH1 in PRAD.
+Having done this preliminary investigation, I came to the core of this project: the analysis on syngeneic mice tumour treated with MTK458 (named MTK25).
-In the recorded presentation I am presenting the "MTK25" mice tumour-related results compared to TCGA-PAAD cohort.
+In the recorded presentation I am presenting the  mice tumour-related results compared to TCGA-PAAD cohort.

 ### syngeneic mice tumour data "MTK25" scheme
 <img width="624" height="285" alt="image" src="https://github.com/user-attachments/assets/2d28f16b-48c6-4aaa-8ef2-0124ed24c5d6" />